Alvor1991/PP4-Physio/README.md

 * **Image**: A `CloudinaryField` used to store an optional image associated with the treatment.
 * **Button Text**: A `CharField` providing default text for call-to-action buttons related to booking appointments for the treatment.

+Each treatment offered by the therapist is detailed in the `Treatment` model, which allows clients to view information about various therapies, their benefits, and pricing.

 **FAQ Model**

 * **Question**: A `CharField` storing the frequently asked question.
 * **Answer**: A `TextField` containing the answer to the question.

-Each treatment offered by the therapist is detailed in the `Treatment` model, which allows clients to view information about various therapies, their benefits, and pricing.
 The `FAQ` model is used to manage frequently asked questions, providing clients with quick answers to common queries.

+### Appointments App

+**Appointment Model**

+* **User**: A foreign key from the `User` model that stores the client who has booked the appointment.
+* **Date**: The date of the appointment, stored as a `DateField`.
+* **Time**: The time of the appointment, stored as a `TimeField`.
+* **Notes**: Optional text field allowing the client to add additional notes or information for the appointment.
+* **Treatment**: A `CharField` representing the type of treatment selected for the appointment.
+It includes choices such as:
+  * Sports Therapy
+  * Orthotics
+  * Health Coaching

+The `Appointment` model facilitates the scheduling and management of therapy sessions, allowing clients to book treatments at their convenience.

 ### Skeleton